ericproffitt/TopicModelsVB.jl/README.md

 ## Corpus
 Let's begin with the Corpus datastructure.
 The Corpus datastructure has been designed for maximum ease-of-use.
 Datasets must still be cleaned and put into the appropriate format, but once a dataset is in the proper format, corpora can be easily molded and modified to meet the user's needs.

 Any useful corpus needs a non-empty collection of documents.
 The document file should be a plaintext file containing lines of delimited numerical values.
 Each document is a block of lines, the number of which depends on the amount of information one has about the document.
-Since a document is essential a list of terms, each document *must* contain at least one line containing a list of delimited numerical values corresponding to the terms from which it is composed.
-The lines for a particular document block are as follows
+Since a document is essential a list of terms, each document *must* contain at least one line containing a list of delimited positive integer values corresponding to the terms from which it is composed.
+The lines for a particular document block (if they are present) must come in the following order:

 1. This line is mandatory, and is a delimited list of positive integers corresponding to the terms which make up the document.